 Gibbs sighed; he had hoped to avoid telling the group this particular secret.
 It really wasn’t his secret to tell.
 But, no time like the present to try out the telepathic link.
 He closed his eyes and asked Spike for permission.

-Three thousand miles away Spike’s head popped up and he listened to what sounded like nothing to Xander.
+Three thousand miles away Spike’s head popped up and he listened to a voice in his head.

-“It’s Gibbs,” Spike said, “He’s asking permission to tell his people about you.”
+“It’s Gibbs,” Spike said, “He’s calling me to ask permission to tell his people about you.”

 “I thought we agreed to keep this quiet.”
 Xander said with a growl.
 “Just how many people does he want to tell?”